 Identify which stakeholders sign off on each risk.

-Review the macro risk level of the entire organization.
+Review the aggregate risk level of the entire organization.

-- Understanding of the macro level of risk
+- Understanding of the aggregate level of risk

-Act upon risk results, depending on the macro level as it relates to the risk tolerance.
+Act upon risk results, depending on the aggregate level as it relates to the risk tolerance.